pureinsights/discovery-cli/USER.md

 (Optional, string) Set the configuration profile that will execute the command.

 ###### Get
 `get` is the command used to obtain Discovery Ingestion's seeds.
 The user can send a name or UUID to get a specific seed.
 If no argument is given, then the command retrieves every seed.
 The command also supports filters with the flag `--filter` followed by the filter in the format `filter=key:value`.
 The `get` command can also get records from the seed with the `record` flag.
+Finally, the `get` command can also get seed execution with the `seed-execution` flag and with the `details` flag, the user can obtain more information about the execution.

 Usage: `discovery ingestion seed get [flags] [<arg>]`